-Keelvar’s inaugural Konnect event took place on May 9th last in Amsterdam and focused on the future of Sourcing Automation.
+Keelvar’s inaugural Konnect event focused on the future of Sourcing Automation.
 Keelvar showcased real examples of Sourcing Bots that were developed with participants in a “Build a Bot” workshop (if you are unsure as to what sourcing bots are, then check out our previous blog post: Sourcing Bots: What, why and how).
 The bots illustrated how we can automate repetitive manual tasks and also how bots can make smarter decisions by learning from historical data.
 Spend categories that were explored included MRO, Packaging, Logistics, Software Development Services and Raw Materials.
 It was clear that almost every category you can consider in procurement has challenges that are amenable to intelligent automation solutions.

 The prototype Sourcing Bots developed fell into two categories of automation.

 - Six of the nine prototypes focused on Level 4 High Automation solutions that are deterministic agents that follow a decision process that is tightly specified for all input parameters.

 - Three of the remaining prototypes focused on Level 5 Autonomous Sourcing Bots that apply aspects of AI to continuously learn from experience and are provided with the freedom to evolve their sourcing strategy.

 One of the prototype bots showcased - developed together with a well-known tech giant - automatically created and configured eAuctions for sourcing a specific commodity type.
 The bot learned from past experience how to best classify the best auction type, cost calculation and which suppliers to invite.
 Using TensorFlow (an open source library developed by Google), it then utilised a trained neural network to make predictions as to which auction configuration (that is, dutch vs reverse english) would produce the most competitive bidding behaviour.